Last Layer Hamiltonian Monte Carlo: Last layer Hamiltonian Monte Carlo

 \subsection{Toy-examples}

 We visualize the uncertainty estimation capabilities of LL–HMC using a classification and a regression toy example.
 Specifically, we compare LL--HMC to HMC sampling on the entire network and a DE that uses a similar number of samples.
-We use the two moons dataset \citep{pedregosa2011scikit} with a multi-layer perceptron with two hidden layers of 20 units, following the implementation from van \cite{van2020uncertainty}.
+We use the two moons dataset \citep{pedregosa2011scikit} with a multi-layer perceptron with two hidden layers of 20 units, following the implementation from van Amersfoort et al. \cite{van2020uncertainty}.
 Figure \ref{fig:toy_class} shows where the different methods are certain (yellow) and uncertain (dark blue) for the two moons dataset.
 With more samples, full HMC gradually becomes more uncertain in areas for which no data has been observed.
 LL--HMC becomes more uncertain in unobserved areas as the number of samples increases from 5 to 50.
 However, the uncertainty estimations do not improve further with additional samples, indicating the limitations of the LL--HMC approach.
-In congruence with \cite{van2020uncertainty}, we observe that the DE mostly remains uncertain along the decision boundary and only improves slightly with more ensemble members.
+In congruence with van Amersfoort et al. \cite{van2020uncertainty}, we observe that the DE mostly remains uncertain along the decision boundary and only improves slightly with more ensemble members.

-To evaluate the uncertainty estimations for a regression toy example, we use the implementation of \cite{lippe2022uva} to generate noisy observations from a sinusoidal function.
-The underlying architecture is an MLP with five hidden layers and 50 hidden units for all methods.
-Figure \ref{fig:toy_reg} shows the uncertainty estimation results for the toy regression example.
-When performing HMC on the entire DNN, we observe higher uncertainty in regions without observations.
-For both the LL--HMC and the deep ensemble, the uncertainty between the two observation areas remains relatively stable, further highlighting the advantage of full-network HMC in capturing the uncertainty.
+To evaluate the uncertainty estimations for a regression toy example, we use the implementation of Lippe \cite{lippe2022uva} to generate noisy observations from a sinusoidal function.
+The orange dots in Figure \ref{fig:toy_reg} show the observed data points, whereas the gray line visualizes the original sinusoidal function.
+The goal for this regression toy example is to produce high uncertainty estimates in regions without data observations (i.e., where no orange dots are present).
+To achieve this, we use an MLP with five hidden layers and 50 hidden units for all methods as the underlying architecture.
+In Figure \ref{fig:toy_reg}, the blue line denotes the mean prediction, and the light blue area denotes the uncertainty estimation, where a larger area indicates higher uncertainty.
+When performing HMC on the entire DNN, we observe higher uncertainty estimations for regions without observations, which is the desired outcome.
+With an increasing number of samples, the uncertainty estimation becomes more reliable, the predictive mean and the corresponding uncertainty estimation area appear smoother and less noisy.
+The apparent increase in the width of the uncertainty area, particularly in regions without observed data, does not indicate greater overall uncertainty but rather reflects improved estimation of uncertainty due to the additional network parameter samples or ensemble members.
+For both LL–HMC and deep ensembles, the uncertainty estimates for the area in between the observed data points used for training, remains relatively stable.
+This highlights that applying full HMC on the entire network results in better uncertainty estimates for the areas without observed data points.